-The Town has established the Agricultural Preservation Area, as shown on the Planned Land Use Map (Map 8-3), as a means of preserving agricultural lands and rural character throughout the Town while providing opportunities for limited non-farm development.
+The Town has established the Agricultural Preservation Area, as shown on the Planned Land Use Map (Map 8-3), as a means of preserving agricultural lands and rural character throughout the Town while providing opportunities for limited development.
 This designation will also serve to promote continued investment in agricultural operations by ensuring that incompatible land uses are directed to areas that will minimize interference with farming activities.
 The primary land use policy within this district is the density policy, which limits the density of residential development to one dwelling unit per 35 acres.
-This district encompasses the most land within the town and includes productive farmlands, farm dwellings and other agricultural land uses, pastureland, woodlots, and scattered non-farm single-family dwellings.
+This district encompasses the most land within the town and includes productive farmlands, other agricultural land uses, pastureland, woodlots, and residences and out-buildings.
 The policies for this district allow for a limited amount of non-farm residential and commercial development in keeping with the overall goals and objectives of the Town to preserve agriculture and rural character.